jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Provisions in respect of rules under this Act**

-### 446 Procedure for making of rules by Minister
+### 446 Procedure for Minister to make rules
-Before making any rule under this Act, the Minister shall— (a) publish a notice of his or her intention to make the rule in the Gazette, and any other media the Minister considers appropriate; and
+Before making any rule under this Act, the Minister must— (a) publish a notice of their proposal to make the rule, which must specify a reasonable time for interested persons to make submissions on the proposal; and
-  (b) give interested persons a reasonable time, which shall be specified in the notice published under paragraph (a), to make submissions on the proposal; and
+  (b) consult any persons the Minister considers appropriate, which may include—
+    (i) representative groups within the maritime industry or elsewhere; and (ii) government departments; and
+    (iii) Crown entities; and
-  (c) consult with such persons, representative groups within the maritime industry or elsewhere, government departments, Crown entities, and in the case of rules made under Part 4 (to the extent that the rules relate to pilotage or harbourmasters) or Part 27 with such regional councils or other local authorities, as the Minister in each case considers appropriate.
+    (iv) regional councils or other local authorities in respect of rules made under— (A) Part 4, to the extent that the rules relate to pilotage or harbourmasters; or (B) Part 27.

 ### 446A Procedure for making of rules by Governor-General
 Before recommending the making of any rule under this Act by the Governor-General, the Minister must have regard to the matters set out in section 39(2).